andrearossi-lab/CleanFinder/README.md

 CleanFinder

-CleanFinder: A Browser-Native Suite for Genome Editing Analysis**
+CleanFinder: A Browser-Native Suite for Genome Editing Analysis

 CleanFinder is a lightweight, all-in-one web application for designing, validating, and analyzing genome editing experiments.
 It runs 100% in your web browser, requiring no installation, no server, and no data upload.
-This client-side approach guarantees that your sensitive genomic data never leaves your computer. 🔒
+This client-side approach guarantees that your sensitive genomic data never leaves your computer.

 CleanFinder is a comprehensive suite that integrates multiple tools into a single, seamless workflow.